suncoast-devs/handbook/lessons/full-stack-build-an-app/17-adding-create-user-controller.md

 Let's use the code generator to make a new controller for managing users.
 We will keep the `POST` action to create a new user.
 Later on, we may add user management features where we need to add back in other commands like `DELETE` and `PUT`.
-We also certainly do not want to expose any `GET` actions where someone could list all the users!
+We also do not want to expose any `GET` actions where someone could list all the users!

 ```shell
 dotnet aspnet-codegenerator controller --model User -name UsersController --useAsyncActions -api --dataContext DatabaseContext --relativeFolderPath Controllers